Knattspyrnufélagið Hörður: History

 Knattspyrnufélagið Hörður was founded on 27 May 1919 as a football club with Þórhallur Leósson being its first chairman.
 Its first official game was against Fótboltafélag Ísafjarðar on 17 June 1921.
 In 1933 it started a department in women's Handball and in 1937 a track & field department.
 At its peak in the 1940s it was the largest sports club in the Westfjords.

 Football

 Recent history

+Despite not competing in the league competition, Hörður reached the final 8 of the men's cup competition in 1970 where it lost to Fram.

-After not fielding a senior team since 1940, Hörður sent a men's team to the 4. deild karla in 2014 where it finished 4th in A-group.
+After not fielding a senior team in league competition since 1940, Hörður sent a men's team to the 4. deild karla in 2014 where it finished 4th in A-group.
 On 1 June 2017, it defeated Snæfell/UDN 14–1 on Olísvöllurinn in Ísafjörður.
 On 3 June 2018, the team mounted an improbable comeback victory against Hvíti Riddarinn by scoring three goals in the last two minutes of the match, winning 6–5.
 In the 2021 season Sigurður "Siggi" Hannesson became the top goalscorer in all the Icelandic league divisions scoring 24 goals in 14 matches.